gogins/csound-extended/CsoundHtml5/README.md

 This project requires a recent version of the Qt SDK with QtWebEngine support.
 The only external dependency is a recent version of Csound.
 CsoundHtml5 should build and run on Windows, Linux, and OS X.

+## Changes

+See https://github.com/gogins/csound-extended/commits/develop for the commit log.

 ## Building